freedomotic/fd-developer-manual/docs/source/rules/triggers.rst

 just create a trigger that is listening to the same channel.
 For example the **PersonMoving** event is published on the channel ``app.event.sensor.person.movement.moving``.

-To intercept a person's movemen,t you can define a trigger listening to channel ``app.event.sensor.person.movement.moving``.
+To intercept a person's movement you can define a trigger listening to channel ``app.event.sensor.person.movement.moving``.